 Your area’s upgrade is part of a larger £17m, two-year, project to switch voice services to fibre across the whole region.
 The Beverley part of the upgrade should take several months to complete.
 We’re already way ahead of the pack though thanks to the rollout of our full fibre broadband network, which was completed across Hull and East Yorkshire in 2019.
 This means the vast majority of businesses in our area already have a fibre connection and are ready to be migrated.

 If you have a single phone line for your business, switching from copper to fibre is easy – and you’ll be able to do it in the most part yourself.
 We’ll send you an adaptor in the post that you will need to plug into the internet connection box on the wall.
 Technically this is called the Optical Network Terminal (or the ONT) and is the same box that your internet router plugs into.
 We will then agree a migration date with you for when the change will take place.
 Then simply wait for your migration date and then plug your existing telephone handset into the adapter.

 If you have two phone lines into to your business you will simply have to plug in two adaptors into your ONT, as above, await your migration date and then plug in your handsets.
-If you have three or more lines into your business you will have to make a decision about which KCOM voice product you wish to switch to.
+If you have three or more lines into your business, we will need to discuss with you further how the migration will work for you.

 For more details on the full range of fibre business voice solutions available please visit www.kcom.com/business.